Employment Lawyers South Jersey

 Both the federal Fair Labor Standards Act and New Jersey law exclude certain classes of employees from these wage and hour requirements.
 In addition, special rules apply to restaurant and hotel workers who receive tips or room and board as part of their job.

 Special laws mandate how you are to be paid.
 Your employer must pay you your wages at least twice a month on regular paydays, which are set in advance, unless you are an executive or supervisor, in which case your employer is required to pay you at least once a month.
 If you quit, are fired or on strike, your employer must pay you your regular wages on the next payday following the date you stopped working.

-Your employer can only withhold money from your wages if you authorize deductions in writing.
-Under federal and state law, your employer can deduct income taxes, Social Security and unemployment and disability insurance.
+Your job can only withhold money from your wages if you authorize deductions in writing.
+Under the law, your employer can deduct income taxes, Social Security and unemployment and disability insurance.
 Your employer may also deduct from your pay if your wages are garnished to satisfy a judgment against you pursuant to a wage execution order issued by a county probation office for late alimony, separate maintenance or child support payments.

 Job Safety Laws In New Jersey

 Federal and state laws set forth safety standards and provide employees with access to information about unsafe conditions.
 The Occupational Safety and Health Act (OSHA) is a law that sets job safety standards covering employees in the private sector.
 Under OSHA, your employer must meet minimum standards for a safe work environment free of known hazards.
 OSHA standards cover toxic chemicals, noise, and radiation, walking and working surfaces, sanitation, fire prevention and other hazards.